Skip to Content

 grey cat licks its front paws

-11. To show submission
+11. To Show Submission

 In some cases, cats may lick a human nose to show submission.
 Some cats lick their owner, who is higher in the hierarchy, and it can be a way of saying that they respect and defer to that person.
 This is often seen in cases where there is more than one pet in a household, and the cats start pecking to overcome their insecurity.